Lichtenstein House: From Second World War to Present Day (1944–)

 During World War II the roof of the building was severely damaged by incendiary bombs.
-This was the result of the first serious air attack on the 4th of October 1943.
+This was the result of the first serious air attack on 4 October 1943.
 During the Frankfurt bombing in March 1944, which annihilated the entire medieval old town in a matter of hours, Lichtenstein House too was burned to the ground.
 The enclosing walls survived the attack nearly altogether due to the massive size of construction and for lack of direct hits by explosive bombs.
 Hence, the house was comparatively well preserved.

 From an art-historical perspective and from a point of view of urban construction, the insufficient safeguard of the ruin after the war is regrettable.
 In contrast, the Roman building nearby was safeguarded right after the end of the combat operation.
 Until the end of 1945 more and more (but fortunately small) parts of the unstable façade had caved in as a result of frost damage.
 After that, in the beginning of 1946, a severe storm demolished everything with the exception of the arch openings towards the Römerberg so that in 1948 it was decided to clear away the remains, although the reconstruction had already been assessed at 380 000 Reichsmark.

 In the 1950s, the parcels of land of the former houses in Römerberg 3–17 as well as Lichtenstein House were built on in a historical fashion.
 Even though the houses invoke the architecture of their predecessors at least on a basic level, for example due to slight corbeling opposite of the ground floor, the original parcellation of the area is not recognisable anymore.
 Thus, from today's point of view the non-reconstruction of Lichtenstein House seems incomprehensible considering its historical and architectural importance and the degree of deconstruction of other reconstructed bourgeois houses (such as the Goethe House or the Stone House) after the war.
 Then again, the parcellation of the area has relatively hardly been changed in contrast to the antebellum condition, meaning that a reconstruction of the building would be possible in the medium-term.